wngus4296/wngus4296/README.md

 ## 👩‍💻 I am...
 Hi there 👋<br>
-I'm majored in information security and department of software convergence.<br>
+I'm majoring in information security and department of software convergence.<br>
 I'm trying to find what I want to do and become an expert.<p>